Ga1ex/GalexPub---Airtable-scripts/README.md

 Merge_attachments - get attachments from field 1 and 2, deduplicate, write to field 1.

+OryxFetch - fetch data from site oryxspioenkop.com, about equipment losses in war, parse it into small group of head lines, write to table

 UpdateCreate - get data from some API, in json, check records in table.
 If such ID exists, update.
 If not, create new record

 Vlookup - set links between 2 tables comparing 2 given fields in them.
 Supports large tables and multiple linking.